Business executive pleads guilty in U.S. Navy corruption scandal

-SAN DIEGO A business executive charged in connection with a U.S. Navy contracting case that has exploded into a corruption scandal pleaded guilty on Tuesday to one count of conspiring to defraud the United States.
+SAN DIEGO, March 18 A business executive charged in connection with a U.S. Navy contracting case that has exploded into a corruption scandal pleaded guilty on Tuesday to one count of conspiring to defraud the United States.

 Alex Wisidigama, whose cousin ran a Singapore-based company at the center of a military contracting scandal, entered his plea in U.S. District Court in San Diego as part of an agreement with prosecutors.